 After you track your spending for an entire month, sit down and make a written budget every single month.
 When get in the habit of budgeting, you’re planning how to use your money in the near future instead of wondering where it all went in the recent past.

-When every dollar has a name and a purpose before you spend it, you waste less, save more, and your money doesn’t trickle away like water out of a leaky faucet.
+When every dollar has a name and a purpose before you spend it, you waste less, save more, and your money doesn’t trickle away like water from a leaky faucet.

 Go to the CFF Budgeting Page for blog posts on how to budget, and free printable budgeting worksheets.